Detailed Instructions to Vote By Mail

 Note: If you are a blind or visually impaired registered voter in North Carolina, you can request, complete, and return an accessible absentee ballot online through a system that is compatible with screen readers and that allows for a digital or typed signature.
 Find detailed instructions at Accessible Absentee Voting.

-For an overview of North Carolina’s primary and general elections in 2024, visit Upcoming Election.
+For details about North Carolina’s next election, visit Upcoming Election.
 For an overview of absentee-by-mail voting, see Vote By Mail.

 Tab/Accordion Items